silverstripe/silverstripe-framework/docs/en/reference/built-in-page-controls.md

 ### Site Navigation - Breadcrumbs

-#### <% control Breadcrumbs %>
+#### $Breadcrumbs

-This will return a breadcrumbs widgets for the given page.
-You can call this on any data-object, so, for example, you could display the breadcrumbs of every search result if you wanted.
-It has a few options.
+This will return a breadcrumbs widget for the current page.
+You can call this on any SiteTree descendant, so, for example, you could display the breadcrumbs of every search result if you wanted.
+The Breadcrumbs method returns a string of text, so this can't be used as a control block (that is, you can't usefully say "<% control Breadcrumbs %>").
+You can limit the number of items in the breadcrumbs, as well as whether the breadcrumb items are links.

-####  <% control Breadcrumbs(3) %>
+####  $Breadcrumbs(3)

-Will return a maximum of 3 pages in the breadcrumb list, this can be handy if you're wanting to put breadcrumbs in a place without spilling
+This returns a maximum of 3 pages in the breadcrumb list, which can be handy if you wanting to limit the size of your breadcrumbs to conform to your page design.

 ####  <% control Breadcrumbs(3, true) %>

-Will return the same, but without any links.
-This is handy if you're wanting to put the breadcrumb list into another link tag.
+This returns the same, but without any links.
+This is handy if you want to put the breadcrumb list into another link tag.

 ### Links and Classes